Amy McGrath: 2018 U.S. House campaign

 On August 1, 2017, McGrath announced she was running for the United States House of Representatives from Kentucky's 6th congressional district as a Democrat in the 2018 election against incumbent representative Andy Barr, a Republican.
 McGrath's campaign announcement video attracted national attention.

 McGrath said that she saw former representative Ben Chandler, Barr's Democratic predecessor, speak at the Naval Academy and she had reached out to him for help when she began considering running for election.

 To focus on rural voters, McGrath set up multiple field offices in less populated areas of Kentucky.
 The Democratic Congressional Campaign Committee (DCCC) supported McGrath's opponent in the primary.
-McGrath was endorsed by Representative Seth Moulton, Senator Kirsten Gillibrand, VoteVets.org, a veterans political action committee (PAC), and With Honor, a veterans PAC.
+McGrath was endorsed by Representative Seth Moulton, Senator Kirsten Gillibrand, and a veterans' political action committee (PAC)s VoteVets.org and With Honor.

 McGrath won the Democratic Party primary on May 22, 2018.
 She defeated Jim Gray, the mayor of Lexington, and a well-known figure who was one of the first openly gay Kentuckians elected to public office.
 She won all 18 rural counties in the district with the exception of Fayette County.
 After the win, Gray endorsed McGrath, as did the DCCC via their Red to Blue campaign.
 Former Vice President Joe Biden called to congratulate McGrath.

-In the November 2018 general election, McGrath was defeated by Barr.
-He won 51% of the vote to McGrath's 47.8%.
+McGrath was defeated in the November 2018 general election by Barr, who won 51% of the vote to McGrath's 47.8%.